hashchange/backbone.cycle/README.md

 console.log( m3.ahead( 2, otherCollection ).id ); // prints "m1"
 ```

-### Navigating with selections: Backbone.Cycle.SelectableModel, Backbone.Cycle.SelectableCollection
+## Navigating with selections: Backbone.Cycle.SelectableModel, Backbone.Cycle.SelectableCollection

 Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection add methods for selecting items.
-They also give you options for automatic selections.
-Both components must be used in tandem.
+They also give you options for automatic selections. **Both components must be used in tandem.**

-#### Methods
+### Inheriting from Backbone.Select

 Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection inherit the features of [Backbone.Select][].
 A SelectableCollection allows one model to be selected at a time; it is derived from Backbone.Select.One.

 As a result, you can `select()` models, retrieve the `selected` model from a collection, listen to `reselect:one` or `deselected` events, implement an `onSelect` event handler etc. See the [Backbone.Select documentation][Backbone.Select] for more on selection-related methods, properties and events.

+### Model methods

 Beyond the Backbone.Select features, a SelectableModel exposes the same methods as a basic Backbone.Cycle.Model.
 Call `next()`, `ahead(n)` etc as [described above][Cycle.Model-methods].

+### Collection methods

-A SelectableCollection has similar methods.
+A SelectableCollection has methods matching those a SelectableModel.

-- Looping navigation methods:
+#### Looping navigation methods

 `collection.next()`, `collection.prev()`, `collection.ahead(n)`, `collection.behind(n)`.

 They return the next or previous model in the collection, relative to the selected model. `ahead` and `behind` return a model _n_ items ahead or back.
 Once the final item of the collection is reached, the methods loop and continue from the first item, or from the last item when moving in the opposite direction.

-- Non-looping navigation methods:
+#### Non-looping navigation methods

 `collection.nextNoLoop()`, `collection.prevNoLoop()`, `collection.aheadNoLoop(n)`, `collection.behindNoLoop(n)`.

-  When these methods try to access a model beyond the boundaries of the collection, they return `undefined`.
+When you try to access a model beyond the boundaries of the collection, these methods return `undefined`.

-- Looping and non-looping selection methods:
+#### Looping and non-looping selection methods

 `collection.selectNext()`, `collection.selectPrev()`, `collection.selectNextNoLoop()`, `collection.selectPrevNoLoop()`.

 Instead of returning the model, these methods select it.

-Looping methods always do.
-But if a non-looping, `select*NoLoop` method tries to select a model beyond the boundaries of the collection, the method is a no-op, and the selection remains unchanged.
+Looping methods always succeed.
+By contrast, if you call a non-looping, `select*NoLoop` method to select a model beyond the boundaries of the collection, the method is a no-op, and the selection remains unchanged.

-- The odd one out: `selectAt(n)`.
+#### Other methods

+ `selectAt(n)`.

 An unrelated convenience method, selects the model at index _n_.

+#### Collection methods require selection

 Navigation methods, like `next()`, appear in SelectableModel and SelectableCollection.
 Keep in mind, though, that SelectableModel methods calculate positions relative to the model they are invoked on.
 By contrast, SelectableCollection methods act relative to the _selected_ model in the collection.

 Unsurprisingly, then, SelectableCollection methods require that a model has been selected in the collection.
 Otherwise, an error is thrown.
 The only exception is `selectAt`, which is purely index-based and works without an existing selection.

-#### Applying the mixins
+### Applying the mixins

 Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection must be used together.
 Only SelectableModels can be added to a SelectableCollection.